Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

-When the 1950 census images are released in April, genealogists everywhere will be scrambling to find their families (and sometimes their own names) on those pages.
-Those who are well prepared will probably find them, even before a searchable index becomes available.
+When the 1950 census images were released in April 2022, genealogists everywhere scrambled to find their families (and sometimes their own names) on those pages.
+Those who were well prepared probably found them, even in the days before a searchable index became available.

-While you’re waiting for that fateful day, a fun task awaits you: filling in the blanks between the 1940 and 1950 censuses.
-Learning all you can about your family members’ lives during the ‘40s will better prepare you to find them in the 1950 census.
+Filling in the blanks about your family members’ lives between the 1940 and 1950 censuses not only helps you find them in the latter, but also enriches your understanding of them in that critical period of US history.
 You’ll better appreciate how they experienced one of the century’s most change-filled decades, when the nation transitioned from the Great Depression to World War II, then slid into an uneven postwar period, and finally entered the Korean War in 1950.

 Fortunately, the 1940s are rich in records for many people.
 In this article, I’ll share several record types you can use to find your family in the 1940s as I follow my maternal grandparents as teens and young adults.